AI-Hypercomputer/gpu-recipes/training/a4/llama3-1-70b/nemo-pretraining-gke/16node-bf16-seq8192-gbs512-gcs/README.md

    and includes loss, step_time, and other key metrics for each training step

 The NeMo log files include information about checkpoint operations on each rank.
+Users can find checkpoint read and write informatiom in `nemo_log_globalrank-[RANK]_localrank-[LOCAL].txt` files.

 ### Uninstall the Helm release